tpoisot/ms_proba_networks/ms/maintext.md

 species with no interactions, especially in sparsely connected networks frequently encountered in ecology [@milo03; @pois14a; @chag15] -- on the other hand, non-naive approaches [*e.g.* based on swaps or quasi-swaps as explained in
-@jord13] break the assumption of independence between interactions.
+@REF] break the assumption of independence between interactions.

 ## Comparison of probabilistic networks

-In this sub-section, we apply the above measures to a bacteria--phage interaction network. @poul08 measured the probability that 24 phage can infect 24 strains of bacteria of the *Pseudomonas fluorescens* species (group SBW25).
+In this sub-section, we apply the above probabilistic measures to a bacteria--phage interaction network. @poul08 measured the probability that 24 phage can infect 24 strains of bacteria of the *Pseudomonas fluorescens* species (group SBW25).
 The (probabilistic) adjacency matrix was constructed by estimating the probability of each phage--bacteria interaction though independent infection assays, and can take values of $0$, $0.5$ (interaction is variable), and $1.0$.
 We have generated a "Binary" network by setting all interactions with a probability higher than 0 to unity, to simulate the results that would have been obtained in the absence of estimates of interaction probability.

-Measuring the structure of the Binary, Bernoulli trials, and Probabilistic network gives the following result (average, and variance when there is an analytical expression):
+Measuring the structure of the Binary, Bernoulli trials, and Probabilistic network gives the following results (average, and variance when there is an analytical expression):

 | Measure                           | Binary | Bernoulli trials  | Probabilistic     |